Men in Black (film series): Men in Black: International (2019)

-In the film, rookie MIB recruit Molly Wright and Agent H from MIB's UK branch investigate the activities of the shape-shifting alien duo Twins who are seeking a dangerous artifact, only to discover that there is a more dangerous threat: a mole in the agency.
-Agent O from Men in Black 3 returns and Frank the Pug appears in a cameo after appearing in the first two films.
+In the film, rookie MIB recruit Molly Wright and Agent H from MIB's UK branch investigate the activities of the shape-shifting alien duo Twins, who are seeking a dangerous artifact, only to discover that there is a more dangerous threat: a mole in the agency.
+Agent O from Men in Black 3 returns, and Frank the Pug appears in a cameo after appearing in the first two films.
 The film was released on June 14, 2019.
 Unlike its predecessors, Men in Black: International received mostly negative reviews and was a box office disappointment, grossing only $253 million worldwide, making it the lowest grossing film in the series.

+Future

+Both Smith and Jones have said that they would "consider" appearing in a Men in Black 4, with Jones saying that it would be fun to do it again.
+In July 2012, Columbia chief executive Doug Belgrad said that they are interested to continue the franchise after MIB 3s successful financial performance.
+Both Barry Sonnenfeld and Will Smith expressed interest on another project, also saying that they would like to see Will's son Jaden Smith in it.
+In early 2013, Oren Uziel was writing a Men in Black 4 screenplay for Sony Pictures.
+In December 2025, a new entry in the franchise was announced with Chris Bremner writing the screenplay.